News & Trending Money News

 By the time you reach 70, you've accrued plenty of experience and wisdom that have shaped your financial future.

-While it might be tempting to check your retirement savings against others, your 401(k) balance tells only part of where you stand financially.
+While it might be tempting to check your retirement savings against others, your 401(k) balance tells only part of if you're prepared financially.

 If you’re wondering if you're managing your finances well at 70, here are some clues you might be.